 I have honestly always been into being active as well as helping others.
 As I got older, I was so interested in peoples' behaviors: Why they did what they did?
 Why did people feel depressed?
 Why do I feel the way I do sometimes?
 How could I help them and help myself?
 That's why I studied psychology.
-During my undergrad studies, I coached CrossFit and that's what got me into the mind-body connection as well as nutrition.
-I then went into chiropractic because this truly encompasses the natural mind, body, soul, and how they all equally play a role in our overarching health.
+During my undergrad studies, I coached CrossFit and that's what got me into the mind-body connection, as well as nutrition.
+I then went into chiropractic because it truly encompasses the natural mind, body, soul, and how they all equally play a role in our overarching health.
 I wanted to help people become healthy, not through means of medications but through finding their true potential by natural means (nutrition, exercise, mental clarity).
-I do believe there is a time and place for medicine.
+Yet, I do believe there is a time and place for medicine.

-No food is out for grabs.
+No food is out of grabs.
 That's one thing I like to share with my clients.
 It’s about finding a healthy relationship with food and understanding what a plate of food should look like.
 Fruits and veggies are carbohydrates and super easy to grab on the go.
 These foods are not bad but fruits are loaded with carbs and sugars.
 Throughout the course of the day, I was eating a bunch of fruit and doing myself no favors because I was missing protein and fats!
 I had to start with small swaps and then learn what a plate of food should look like.

 Protein will not make you bulky, ladies!
 It will make us toned and curvy!
 Don't be afraid of consuming protein & good quality protein shakes!
 It is super hard to consume too much protein.

 Jump off the cardio machine and lift weights!
 Lifting weights or adding in resistance training is the best thing we can do for fat loss!
 This will build nice lean muscle (not bulky), and muscle burns fat!
 There are healthy fats and unhealthy fats!

-With Keto being so popular right now, I often see people fueling the body with unhealthy fats.
-We want omega 3 right fats that promote anti-inflammatory effects: wild caught fish, grass fed butter, nuts, seeds, olive oil, coconut oil etc.
+With the Keto Diet being so popular right now, I often see people fueling the body with unhealthy fats.
+We want omega 3 right fats that promote anti-inflammatory effects: wild-caught fish, grass-fed butter, nuts, seeds, olive oil, coconut oil, etc.

 What you see on social media or in the magazines may not be "real" but may be slightly altered or unnatural.
 I bring this up because I feel like we compare ourselves to this un-realness.
 A healthy fat loss is in fact, 2-3 pounds per week!
 This will help us keep the weight off long term and not gain it back.
 Sometimes dramatically changing a diet can be daunting.

 It can be overwhelming.
-I think one thing that has helped me and a lot of my clients is get a journal to write a plan for the week and make check marks.
+I think one thing that has helped me and a lot of my clients is to get a journal to write a plan for the week and make checkmarks.
 Becoming more organized in "life" can help 100%.
-Next, cut back on the things you know just aren't the best for your health: pop, fast food, a whole bag of chips (guilty haha).
+Next, cut back on the things you know just aren't the best for your health: pop, fast food, a whole bag of chips (guilty).
 This sometimes takes time.
 Try setting a goal like this: I will drink only drink 2 pops in 5 days instead of 5 pops in 5 days.
-Gradually ween yourself off of things.
+Gradually ween yourself off those things.
 That way your focus is on that one thing and you aren't going HAM for a week and give up.
 It's about attainable goals.
 Now, just know, when you do this, you aren't going to see a HUGE number on the scale drop, but you must stick with it.
 It's about your health, changing behaviors and habits.
 Last, I would find a group of people who support your change in your life.
-The Fit Fam Derrick and I have is so wonderful and fun to see women making their life and their families lives better!
+The Fit Fam Derrick and I have is so wonderful and fun to see women making their lives and their families lives better!

 I LOVE to bake!
 I love to bake with healthy ingredients!
 I have a sweet tooth and have found that baking with better ingredients doesn't make me feel like poo afterwards!
 One of the tricks I learned is infusing my treats with some yummy protein.
-We tend to under consume protein and over consume carbs so this helps when wanting something sweet.
+We tend to under consume protein and over-consume carbs so this helps when wanting something sweet.

 Mental health is everything.
 I say that the mindset is the most important element to success in anything we do in life.
-Not everyday will be goal hitting but what we can do is be 1% better than the day prior.
+Not every day will be goal hitting but what we can do is be 1% better than the day prior.
 We can all do that.
 I find that it is so easy to focus on all the negative things in life, but when we change our way of thinking of the positives too, it can do wonders.
 Acknowledge the negative but don't let it control our days and our life.

-Plateaus can be tough.
+or just quiet time.
+On the flip side, there has been plenty of times where I didn't want to go to the gym, and I made myself go and I felt so much better when I did.
+Following through is important but also being flexible and honest with yourself and knowing when it's time to just take second to breathe.Plateaus can be tough.
 This is typically when some tweaking or changes need to be made.
-Usually they are small changes to nutrition/nutrition timing.
-This is one thing I love doing with the ladies, because they're amazed by how one thing can make the biggest difference.
+Usually, they are small changes in nutrition/nutrition timing.
+This is one thing I love doing with the ladies because they're amazed by how one thing can make the biggest difference.
 Do not give up, it's always a small change, or keep on keeping on, and your body will bump out of the plateau!
 We just have to be a bit more patient and kind to our bodies sometimes!

 I have a wonderful support system!
 My family has been supportive, although they may think I'm crazy sometimes.
 They support my dreams and my purpose in life.
 I mean, they're the ones that "formed" me into the person I am today.
 My friends are like my second family.
 It has been tough to continue to evolve and moving states all the time for school and living, but what is cool is that I have friends all over the world.
-My Fit Fam aka Team Schmidt Fit is the most amazing thing that has happened.
+My Fit Fam aka Team Schmidt Fit is the most amazing thing that has happened to me.
 It is such a great group of women aspiring to be the best for themselves and their families from Canada to California to Texas.
 I feel extremely grateful for those bonds and that sisterhood.
 Of course, lastly, my hubby, Derrick, is my rock!
 He is so smart, driven, and pushes me to be better.
 In fact, he is a lot more focused and organized than I am.
 He is my best friend.
-A healthy support network totally matters and can be a huge predicator on mental and physical well-being.
+A healthy support network totally matters and can be a huge predictor of mental and physical well-being.